oslabs-beta/Svve11/README.md

 ## Getting Started

-### Installing Component Library as a product dependency
+### Installing the Component Library as a product dependency

 Svve11 can easily be installed for use in your application as follows.